DEIB-GECO/GSEACompass/README.md

 Python3.12 and pip must be installed too, follow the official guides to install them ([python one](https://www.python.org/downloads/), [pip one](https://pypi.org/project/pip/)).

 #### N.B. for Windows users:
-Make sure python and rust are in the PATH environmental variable.
+Make sure Python and Rust are in the PATH environmental variable.

 #### Python libraries